and they anointed with oil many who were sick and cured them.

 COLLECT PRAYER

-Fifth Week in Ordinary Time: Keep your family safe, O Lord, with unfailing care, that, relying solely on the hope of heavenly grace, they may be defended always by your protection.
+Feast of St. Andrew, Apostle: We humbly implore your majesty, O Lord, that, just as the blessed Apostle Andrew was for your Church a preacher and pastor, so he may be for us a constant intercessor before you.
 Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever.

 Miraculous Rosary: FAMOUS ROSARY MIRACLES